Exact separation phenomenon for the eigenvalues of large Information-Plus-Noise type matrices. Application to spiked models: Introduction

-The technics of \cite{LV} completely differ from the approach used in the present paper which uses an argument similar to \cite{CDFF} which consists in introducing a continuum of matrices between $A_NA_N^*$ and $M_N$.
+Such an exact separation phenomenon was previously exhibited for sample covariance matrices in \cite{BaiSil99} and later proved for deformed Wigner matrices in \cite{CDFF}.
+The technics of \cite{LV} completely differ from the approach used in the present paper which uses an argument similar to \cite{CDFF} which consists in introducing a sequence of matrices interpolating between $A_NA_N^*$ and $M_N$.
 Before using this approach, we carry on with the study of the support of the limiting spectral measure previously investigated in \cite{DozierSilver2} and later in \cite{VLM, LV}.
 The main results about the limiting spectral measure can be summarized in the following theorem.